user profile avatar

 Bio

 Hi!
-My name is Sariah Robbins and I am a incoming freshman at Howard University.
-Though I am a student that has ADHD, I have never let it stop me from striding toward my dreams of being a physician.
+My name is Sariah Robbins and I am a sophomore psychology major, biology and chemistry minors at Howard University.
+I am a student with ADHD and I aspire to become a psychiatrist to help advocate for mental health and neurodivergent individuals.
 Growing up in Atlanta Georgia I have been exposed to poverty, in the street, and also in my own family.
 Finding quality healthcare is an issue that is all over Atlanta and the world and I am determined to help fight this issue.
 At the age of fifteen, I was able to get a job at a pediatric practice.
 I started out scanning documents into the medical chart, but within six months I’d worked my way up to patient care technician intern.
-Now at the age of seventeen, I am a licensed Nursing Assistant in the state of Georgia and I plan to continue using license when I move to D.C. in the fall.
+Now at the age of seventeen, I am a licensed Nursing Assistant in the state of Georgia and I plan to continue using my license when I move to D.C. in the fall.

 Education